 While the maintenance department can create value in other ways—for example, by using preventative maintenance and condition monitoring to extend asset life—most of those are a long game.
 If you want to save money fast, focus on reducing what you spend on spare parts and other MRO supplies.

-Identifying potential MRO savings
+Identifying potential MRO Supply Chain Savings

 How do you know if your MRO materials management operation has the potential to create savings?
 Here are some signs: